-We are an award-winning Earth Friendly North Georgia mountain lodge just 60 minutes north of Atlanta and only 10 minutes north of Dahlonega that creates less impact on the environment compared to other inns, lodging and hotels.
+We are an award-winning Earth Friendly Dahlonega bed and breakfast inn located just 60 minutes north of Atlanta and only 10 minutes north of downtown that creates less impact on the environment compared to other inns, lodging and Dahlonega hotels.

 Our inn is popular among guests seeking a quiet weekend or romantic getaway from children or the stresses of everyday life.